Location

 Location Description

 Spain offers an amazing variety of landscapes and cultures.
-Barcelona is proud of its unique Catalan identity and language.
-The city of Barcelona is located in Catalonia, a region on Spain’s Northeastern coast.
-Its geographic location provides the best aspects of the sea including striking Mediterranean beaches on the Costa Brava and fresh seafood, with the amenities associated with a 21st-century metropolitan area, like an excellent array of museums, restaurants, and extensive public transportation network.
+Barcelona is located in Catalonia, a region on Spain’s Northeastern coast.
+The city is proud of its unique Catalan identity and language.
+Its geographic location provides striking Mediterranean beaches and coastline on the Costa Brava, as well as amenities of a 21st-century metropolitan area, like an excellent array of museums, restaurants, and extensive public transportation network.
+Barcelona’s pedestrian-friendly layout offers the chance to stroll past cafes and shops located in diverse neighborhoods like the Gothic Quarter, the centrally located Eixample, or the bohemian Born.
+During May and June, Barcelona is normally warm and partly humid with occasional rain.

 Director